 There are a variety of exhibits throughout the park, taking whatever shape and form they need to best share resources and stories.
 Even if you cannot visit the park in person, you can check out some of the newly installed exhibitry...

 This exhibit represents a slice of time in Petrified Forest's long history.
 A mural of a Triassic river ecosystem sets the stage.
 The surrounding panels and displays explain how scientists and artists know what the land was like over 200 million years ago.
 Information on fossils, river ecology, plate tectonics, climatology, and stratigraphy all contribute to the painting of that mural.
 There is even a simulated fossil dig pit, popular among young and old alike.

 First it was the Painted Desert Inn's lobby.
 Later it became a bar and tap room.
 Today, it is a gallery space with revolving exhibits.
 To explore images of the inn itself, check out this gallery.

 Check out a past artist-in-residence exhibition: Postcards from the Iron Camera

 Faces of the Petrified Forest

-Artsits-in-Residence Mary Collins and Susan McElhinney teamed up on an exhibition of words and prose highlighting the people that make Petrified Forest special.
-Originally displayed at Wolf Trap Center for the Performing Arts in January 2014, Petrified Forest is bringing "Faces" to the park for permanent display.
+Artists-in-Residence Mary Collins and Susan McElhinney teamed up on an exhibition of words and prose highlighting the people that make Petrified Forest special.

-Petrified Forest staff is currently involved in a large project to update all the roadside informational panels, called waysides.
+Petrified Forest staff completed a large project to update all the roadside informational panels, called waysides.
 The signs needed some maintenance, as well as an update of information.
 In a park with so much active research, we want to share the latest discoveries with visitors.
 Over 50 waysides are located along the roads and trails throughout the park explaining the landscape and covering a variety of topics specific to their locations.